 This policy details the expectations, testing requirements, and sanctions surrounding the screening of drugs and/or alcohol for Faculty and Staff.
-To read this policy in its entirety, or view its addendums and attachments, please click here.

 Campus Smoking Policy

 Act 211 of the 2013 Louisiana State Legislative Session and Louisiana Revised Statute 40:1291.11(A)(2) designates all public post-secondary education sites as "tobacco-free".
 The use of any tobacco products; smoked, smokeless, or vapor; are prohibited on LSUS property.